-Subjects covered include: settlement history, geography, geology, military history, economics, planning, urban renewal, literature.
+The Niagara Collection was established in 1967.
+The collection covers all aspects of life on the Niagara Peninsula from the earliest geological formations to the present.
+Subjects covered include: settlement history, geography, environment, military history, economics, agriculture, urban renewal, literature, arts and more.
 The collection holds extensive materials on the War of 1812, the Welland Canal, and early travellers' journals.